 The perspective here is usually fixed within the 360° environment.
 A camera takes an image or films the entire perimeter around it, which creates the center of the image.
 From there, you can look around in every direction but will always be limited to the camera’s viewpoint.

 Until about 15 years ago, this type of content was only available through software creating artificial versions of reality.
-Through software like SketchUp, skilled professionals could build 3D models that could be explored from specific vantage points in all directions, which could only be viewed with powerful processing computers.
+Through software like SketchUp, skilled professionals could build 3D models to explore from specific vantage points in all directions, which required powerful processing computers.

 We don’t have to tell you that consumer needs and technological advancements have come a long way since then.
 Today, most mobile phones have the processing power to handle this complex processing.
 As a result, 360° photos and videos have entered the mainstream, becoming powerful marketing tools in their own right.